 Once you have installed Zoom, go to settings BEFORE joining a meeting.
 Choose audio and click on ‘Advanced’ in the bottom corner.
 Tick the box to enable ‘Original Sound’.
-This video talks you through the process.
+You can find full instructions from Zoom here.
+This video talks you through the process, but may be a little out of date.
 You will also need to disable the background noise suppression.

 This action then gives you an option to ‘Use Original Sound’ when you are in a meeting.
 This is much better for playing, as it does not cut the sustained notes.
 You’ll see the option in the top left of your screen during meetings.

 - Be prepared.
 Have your music and violin ready to go before the lesson time (see advice on tuning below).

 - Set up your computer/device so that the camera shows your upper body.
 Make sure you have enough space to play freely.